grobenmarketing/r7-creative-branding/Brand Pillars/01-brand-positioning.md

 - Less expensive than full-service agencies ($3K-$10K/month)
 - Priced at the "value sweet spot" for proven ROI

+IMPORTANT: The above prices are Founders pricing availible to the first 15 clients only.
+Full price is $1200-$1800/month plus a $600 one time implementation fee.

 **We're the option that actually works because it's systematic.**

 ### ❌ Violating Platform Guidelines for "Fancy" Content